serverdensity/Tether/README.md

 By default, depending on how you built this, you will just get the basic SD compatible plugin, if you want some deeper system stats, build **Tether.CoreSlices**, create a **plugins** folder, and put the dll in there.

 We have essentially the same interface as Server Density's windows agent.

-### Addtional Plugins
+### Additional Plugins

-A seperate GitHub project - [Tether.Plugins](https://github.com/surgicalcoder/Tether.Plugins) has been set up for additional plugins.
+A separate GitHub project - [Tether.Plugins](https://github.com/surgicalcoder/Tether.Plugins) has been set up for additional plugins.

 ### Self updating Plugins!
 [0.0.8+] **Disabled in v2 temporarily**

 A new feature of Tether 0.0.8 is automatically checking for updates to plugins, every 5 mins, from a URL you specify in the configuration file like so:

       "PluginManifestLocation": "~/PluginManifest.json"

 This will go and check that file location.
 There are 3 ways to specify a path - an absolute local path, a relative path, and a URL.

-Every 5 minutes, Tether will check the plugins loaded, against the plugin manifest file - it will perform a regex match against the name (so you can have one manifest file targetting many machines!), then automatically download and extract the file, and restart itself.
+Every 5 minutes, Tether will check the plugins loaded, against the plugin manifest file - it will perform a regex match against the name (so you can have one manifest file targeting many machines!), then automatically download and extract the file, and restart itself.

 ### Plugin configuration data [0.0.13+] **Disabled in v2 temporarily**

 Plugins can now make use of Configuration Data - by implementing the `IRequireConfigurationData` interface - the `LoadConfigurationData(dynamic data)` method will be called before the check is called, so you can load all the configuration data you need.

 Configuration data files live in the `plugins` directory, and are named `(Full Class Name).json` i.e. `Tether.SamplePlugin.ASPNet.json` and will be loaded automatically on start.

 ## Version History

 * [2.0.0] **BREAKING CHANGES!** Version 2 contains the following breaking changes:
     * Plugins are now loaded in their own AppDomain.
 This will allow future work to unload an AppDomain and reload plugins, to dynamically load new versions of plugins, without restarting the entire process.
 This will also allow for unloading/reloading AppDomains due to memory-leaky plugins.
-    * Support for resending of old telemetry data to SD, incase of transient connectivity issues.
+    * Support for resending of old telemetry data to SD, in case of transient connectivity issues.
     * Tether now requires Admin rights to run.
 * [1.0.34] Issue found by Steve Hurley @ Server Density with base IIS check not being run.
 * [1.0.33] Issue with loading dependencies from DLL's, should be resolved now.